surekhaachanta/Hungry-go/README.md

 2 .
 Install the dependencies by running:

 3 .
-Run the application using:
+Run the application in eclipse using:
 ```
 right Click on project
 -Run as configuration for the first time